gordon-ansell/greenfedora-framework/README.md

 # GreenFedora PHP Framework

-A bunch of PHP in various sub-packages collected into a metapackage.
+A bunch of PHP collected into a framework.